What Is Domain Reputation and How Can You Improve It?

 Barracuda Central

-The Barracuda Reputation System is a huge database of IPs and domains and many mail providers use its blocklist in their anti-spam solutions.
+The Barracuda Reputation System is a large database of IP addresses and domains used by many mail providers for anti-spam filtering.

-While Barracuda Central won’t give you as much detailed information about your domain reputation as some other tools, you can make sure you’re not included on its blocklist and submit a removal request if you are.
+Barracuda Central won’t give you a detailed score, but you can confirm whether you’re on its blocklist and submit a removal request if you are.

 Mail Tester